Searchbreed

 See Wisdom Panel

-Sheepadoodle questions, answered
+Sheepadoodle questions, answered.

-How long do Sheepadoodles live?
+How long do Sheepadoodles live?+

 Sheepadoodles typically live 12-15 years.
 Good nutrition, regular vet care, and weight management are the three biggest factors in reaching the top of that range.

-How big do Sheepadoodles get?
+How big do Sheepadoodles get?+

 Adult Sheepadoodles typically weigh 50-85 lbs and stand 18-27 inches at the shoulder.
 That makes them a large breed.

-How much exercise does a Sheepadoodle need?
+How much exercise does a Sheepadoodle need?+

 Sheepadoodles are a high-activity breed.
 Plan on 60-120 minutes of vigorous exercise per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do Sheepadoodles commonly have?
+What health problems do Sheepadoodles commonly have?+

 Sheepadoodles are most prone to: hip dysplasia, bloat (GDV), Addison's disease, hypothyroidism, progressive retinal atrophy.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are Sheepadoodles hard to groom?
+Are Sheepadoodles hard to groom?+

 Sheepadoodles need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their curly coat doesn't shed much but mats easily — professional grooming is usually necessary.

-What should I feed a Sheepadoodle?
+What should I feed a Sheepadoodle?+

-OES × Poodle. ~1,200-1,600 kcal/day.
-Large hybrid needs joint support.
+OES × Poodle.
+Calorie needs vary with adult size, sex, and activity; large hybrids need joint support.
 Key nutrients to look for: glucosamine, omega-3, biotin.

-Are Sheepadoodles good for first-time owners?
+Are Sheepadoodles good for first-time owners?+

 Sheepadoodles are generally suitable for first-time owners with basic commitment.
 They're gentle, smart, playful.
 Plan for consistent training from day one.

-Ask Barkly about your Sheepadoodle
+Ask Searchbreed about your Sheepadoodle

 Get personalized answers about food, health, and care.